 Role of gut bacteria in the development of autism

-ASD is a group of developmental disorders characterised by impaired social interaction and communication as well as repetitive and restrictive behaviors.
+ASD is a group of developmental disorders characterized by impaired social interaction and communication as well as repetitive and restrictive behaviors.
 The current prevalence of ASD is around 3% of the children in the Netherlands.
 Despite significant economic and societal costs, there are no treatment options to prevent ASD and limited options to ameliorate the symptoms associated with ASDs.
 During the last years, it has become clear that gut bacteria play a key role in brain development and behavior.
 There is a connection between the brain, the gut and the commensal bacteria living in the gut (the microbiota), also known as the microbiota- gut-brain axis.

-In this project, they have tested different probiotic products to see whether they have similar or different effects on behaviour and brain development in an ASD mouse model.
+This project has tested different probiotic products to see whether they have similar or different effects on behaviour and brain development in an ASD mouse model.